Customer Agreement

 15.12 BSITC must not engage any third party to process the Customer Personal Data without the prior specific or general written authorisation of the Customer.
 In the case of a general written authorisation, BSITC shall inform the Customer at least 14 days in advance of any intended changes concerning the addition or replacement of any third party processor, and if the Customer objects to any such changes before their implementation, then the Customer may terminate the Agreement on 7 days’ written notice to BSITC, providing that such notice must be given within the period of 7 days following the date that BSITC informed the Customer of the intended changes.
 BSITC shall ensure that each third party processor is subject to equivalent legal obligations as those imposed on BSITC by this Clause 15.

-15.13 As at the Effective Date, BSITC is hereby generally authorised by the Customer to engage, as sub-processors with respect to Customer Personal Data, third parties within the following categories: hosting services providers.
+15.13 BSITC is hereby generally authorised by the Customer to engage, as sub-processors with respect to Customer Personal Data, third parties within the following category: hosting services providers.

 15.14 BSITC shall, insofar as possible and taking into account the nature of the processing, take appropriate technical and organisational measures to assist the Customer with the fulfilment of the Customer’s obligation to respond to requests exercising a data subject’s rights under the Data Protection Laws.